No Tags Found!

 "Factory" is defined under Section 2(m) of the Factories Act, 1948 as follows:

-Factory means (i) any premises, including precincts thereof, wherein 10 or more workers are employed on any day of the preceding 12 months and a manufacturing process is carried on with the aid of power; or (ii) wherein 20 or more workers are employed on any day of the preceding 12 months and a manufacturing process is carried on with the aid of power.
+Factory means (i) any premises, including precincts thereof, wherein 10 or more workers are employed on any day of the preceding 12 months and a manufacturing process is carried on with the aid of power; or (ii) wherein 20 or more workers are employed on any day of the preceding 12 months and a manufacturing process is carried on without the aid of power.

 From India, Madras